Introduction & Background Material

 Low Mass Stellar Evolution

-- What causes a star to form in the first place?
+- What causes a star to form?

-- What process defines a star?
+- What internal process defines a star?

 - What is hydrostatic equilibrium?
 Why is it important?